floooh/kc85.zig/IMPLEMENTATION.md

     };
 ```

-Apart from the operating system ROM images (which are directly embedded from the file system
+Apart from the operating system ROM images (which are directly embedded from
-at compile time using Zig's ```@embedFile``` builtin), a KC85 instance requires a 'pixel
+the file system at compile time using Zig's ```@embedFile``` builtin), a KC85
-buffer', which is a chunk of memory to render the emulator's display output too, a similar
+instance requires a 'pixel buffer', which is a chunk of memory to render the
+emulator's display output too, a callback to push generated audio samples to
-buffer for the generated audio sample stream, and the sample rate of the audio backend.
+the host platform's audio backend, and the sample rate of the audio backend.

 Additionally, an optional 'patch callback' is provided which will be called after a tape
 image file has been loaded, to allow outside code to apply patches to known problems